Sequence and Consequence: Sequentiality

 A different, less linguistic argument against Sequentiality turns on the observation that, given the characterization result above, any world in any model for \vanf can access at most countably many worlds under the accessibility relation relevant to the $\Box$ defined out of $>$.
 If that interpretation of $\Box$ is taken seriously as a model of metaphysical or epistemic modality, or indeed any ordinary interpretation of natural language necessity modals, then this limitation to countable infinity seems implausible.
 Clearly, a dart can be thrown in such a way that it could hit any point on a dartboard, in any relevant sense of `could' (epistemic, metaphysical, circumstantial); but there are uncountably many points on a dartboard.
-This limitation to countable accessible worlds isn't an artifact of the model theory: in a suitably rich object language (for example, higher order logic), one could simply prove that the only points that could have been hit are the one that would have been hit if the actual one hadn't been, the one that would have been hit if that one hadn't been either, and so on, up to at most countably many.
+And this limitation to countably many accessible worlds isn't just an artifact of the model theory.
+In a suitable enrichment of the language (for example, with the resources of higher order logic), one could formalize, and use Sequentiality to prove, the claim that there are only countably many points that could (in the sense of $\lozenge$) have been hit: namely, the point actually hit, the point that would have been hit if the actual one hadn't been, the one that would have been hit if neither of those had been hit, and so on.

-Together with the natural language argument given above, and the methodological case against adopting complex logical principles that lack a positive motivation, this constitutes at least a prima facie case that Sequentiality is an undesirable artifact of $\omega$-sequence semantics---unlike Flattening, which is at least prima facie attractive.
+Together with the natural language argument given above, and the methodological case against adopting complex logical principles that lack a positive motivation, this constitutes at least a prima facie case that Sequentiality is an undesirable artifact of $\omega$-sequence semantics---unlike Flattening, which is prima facie attractive.